monolayer/monorepo/docs/guide/schema-definition/tables.md

 ```

 ::: info How?
-In `TypeScript` and `Javascript`, you can assign a property to an object as a shorthand property by mentioning the variable in the object literal.
+In `TypeScript` and `JavaScript`, you can assign a property to an object as a shorthand property by mentioning the variable in the object literal.
 The key name is the variable name.
 :::

 In the following example: